mojiastonybrook/MaCh3_JF2023_ChainProduction_ComputeCanada_JobSubmitter/README.md

         If yes, the rest process would be done by the codes; if no, the codes stop here.

 - Check the newly created the subdirectory.

+  There should be a new subdirectory named with the date when the users create it.
+In that directory a subdirectory with the label provided in Step.11 would appear, then further inside it the subdirectories for the iterations.
+In the SubmitScript subdirectory of a certain iteration directory exist the configuration cards for the chains in this batch, along with the run script and submission script.

+  According to the example settings above, in one batch a total of 16 chains should be generated, because we require 4 job arrays and in one array 4 parallel chains.

+## The contents in the repository
+- `LetsGo_03212023.py`
+  the major codes that prepare the inputs of running MCMC and submission of remote jobs.

+- Templates of configuration card there are 2 examples provided.
+Users could include their own modified one for any specific settings of fits.

+- Sample configuration cards
+  `SampleConfigs`

+- run script template
+- submission script template